-If you have UM/UIM coverage on your motorcycle insurance policy, you may be able to stack that coverage on-top of the other driver’s policy limits to get fully compensated for the injury.
+If you have UM/UIM coverage on your motorcycle insurance policy, talk with an attorney.
+You may stack that coverage on-top of the other driver’s policy limits to get compensated for your injury.

 To establish entitlement to legal damages, claimants must prove: